The LDBC Social Network Benchmark: Language Features

 }

 \cpSection{8.5}{LANG}{Dates and times}

-\paragraph{Description}
+\paragraph{Description.}

 Handling dates and times is a fundamental requirement for production-ready database systems.
-It is particularly important in the context of BI queries as these often calculate aggregations on certain periods of time (\eg on a month).
+It is particularly important in the context of BI queries as these often calculate aggregations on certain periods of time (\eg on entities created during the course of a month).